jdm365/geohashing/README.md

 # geohashing
-A python library for geohashing written in c.
+A python library for geohashing written in c